Date Published

 7. Finalize Your Landing Details: Once your paperwork is filled, IRCC will provide you with instructions for your landing.

-Essential Documentation for PPR
+Essential Documentation For PPR

 Documentation requirements for PPR may include, but are not limited to: